vqns/lite-xl-snippets/README.md

     trigger  = 'fori',
     files    = '%.lua$',
-    info     = 'ipairs',             -- optional, used by the autocomplete menu desc     = 'numerical for loop', -- optional, used by the autocomplete menu format   = 'lsp',                -- 'lsp' must be lowercase template = [[ for ${1:i}, ${2:v} in ipairs($3) do
+    info     = 'ipairs',             -- optional, used by the autocomplete menu desc     = 'array iterator',     -- optional, used by the autocomplete menu format   = 'lsp',                -- 'lsp' must be lowercase template = [[ for ${1:i}, ${2:v} in ipairs($3) do